Everyone's a Winner

 Paula's at Palace House, Newmarket where her racing art has been on display along with her recent Community Project Everyone's Winner.
 The participants of the project joined Paula to talk with visitors about the Personal Journals they made with her about their lives in the racing industry.
 Their stories are very interesting, and no one tells them the way they do.
 Visitors from all corners of the globe, were fascinated by all the different jobs they had done during the course of their careers and in turn shared common experiences.

-Everyone's a Winner will be on display in the stable block in
+Everyone's a Winner display

 The King's Yard, Palace House, Newmarket